 A. Partner with a staff member to participate in a liaison relationship between the Counseling Center and a group, department, or organization associated with the University.

 B. Attend a University committee meeting with the staff member.
 Committees should meet approximately once a month or a minimum of once a semester.
-(Examples of committees include: Retroactive withdrawal committee, Hazing Committee, Tobacco Task Force, LGBTQ Task Force, Veterans Task Force, KY Center for Eating and Weight Disorders)
+(Examples of committees include: Retroactive withdrawal committee, Hazing Committee, Tobacco Task Force, LGBTQ Task Force, Veterans Task Force, Career Professionals Network, Disability Resource Center, and Community of Concern)

 3. Consultation Project: